awslabs/voice-powered-analytics/reinvent2018/README.md

 16. Navigate to [Twitter-Poller to-Kinesis-Firehose](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:381943442500:applications~Twitter-Poller-to-Kinesis-Firehose) in the Serverless Application Repository.
 17. Click the **Deploy** button (top righthand corner)
 18. You may be prompted to login to your AWS account.
-After doing so, scroll down to the *Configure Application Parameters* section where you will be able to enter:
+After doing so, scroll down to the *Application Settings* section where you will be able to enter:
  a.
 The 4 Tokens received from Twitter
  b.
-The Kinesis Firehose name that the serverless solution will send the data to (as created in Step 2)
+You can keep the Kinesis Firehose resource name the same or change it to a preferred name
  c.
 Customize the search text that twitter will bring back
 19. After deploying the Serverless Application, your application will begin polling automatically within the next 5 minutes.
 </details>